Skip to main content

 2. Use regex only when the variability is real and predictable.

-3. Use loop_items when the workflow intentionally produces one attachment per item.
+3. Use loop_items when the workflow intentionally produces one attachment per item, and enable optional loop attachments only when some loop items legitimately produce no attachment.

 4. Pair schema validation with output data checks when you care about both shape and meaning.